timescale/docs/use-timescale/data-retention/create-a-retention-policy.md

 # Create a data retention policy

 Automatically drop data once its time value ages past a certain interval.
-When you create a data retention policy, TimescaleDB automatically schedules a background job to drop old chunks.
+When you create a data retention policy, Timescale automatically schedules a background job to drop old chunks.

 ## Add a data retention policy